archlinux/alpm/CONTRIBUTING.md

 To setup Rust for this project run `just install-rust-dev-tools`.
 Both can also be done in one fell swoop via `just dev-install`.

-To aide in development, it is encouraged to configure git to follow this project's guidelines.
+To aide in development, it is encouraged to configure git to follow this project's guidelines:

+```shell
+just configure-git
+```

-The following `just` command takes care of a few things:
+This `just` command takes care of a few things:

 - Configure `git` to sign commits for this repository using OpenPGP.
 - Install the relevant [git pre-commit] and [git pre-push] hooks.
 - Install the [git prepare-commit-msg] hook to automatically add a signoff section to the commit message.

-```shell
-just configure-git
-```

 ## Writing specifications